 The Group has always had a policy of actively encouraging gender diversity at all levels in the organisation and a culture that supports workplace diversity.
-This is evidenced by:
+This is evidenced by the following statistics as at 30 June 2018:

-- The proportion of female directors: 33% - The proportion of female employees on the executive committee: 60% - The proportion of female employees in the whole organisation: 69% - The proportion of female employees in senior positions: 28%
+- The proportion of female directors: 33% - The proportion of female employees on the executive committee: 64% - The proportion of female employees in the whole organisation: 69% - The proportion of female employees in senior positions: 28%

-In accordance with the requirements of the Workplace Gender Equality Act 2012, the Group has lodged its 2017 Annual Report with the Workplace Gender Equality Agency.
+In accordance with the requirements of the Workplace Gender Equality Act 2012, the Group has lodged its 2018 Annual Report with the Workplace Gender Equality Agency.